April 6, 2026

 The GTM strategy is the coordination system.
 Marketing and sales are inputs to it.
 A company with a strong marketing function and a strong sales function but a weak GTM architecture will consistently underperform its potential because the two functions are not coordinated around shared goals, shared resource allocation, and shared accountability.

 When founders treat GTM as synonymous with either sales or marketing, they end up with a strong function and a weak system.
-The result is real activity producing less revenue than it should.
+The difference between a GTM strategy and a sales plan is one of the most practically useful distinctions to get clear on.

 1. Initiative Clarity